 WordPress is quite easy to use and manage.
 However, there is a learning curve involved whenever you start with a new platform.
 This is where WPBeginner can help.

 WPBeginner is the largest free WordPress resource site for beginners.
-We have lots of helpful content which is created specifically for beginners, business owners, and bloggers.
+We have lots of helpful content that is created specifically for beginners, business owners, and bloggers.

-Following are few of the helpful resources you will find on WPBeginner (all of them are completely free).
+Following are a few of the helpful resources you will find on WPBeginner (all of them are completely free):

-- WPBeginner Blueprint – Check out plugins, tools, and services we use on WPBeginner.
+• WPBeginner Blueprint – Check out the plugins, tools, and services we use on WPBeginner.

 We hope this article helped you move your blog from Tumblr to WordPress.
 You may also want to see our actionable tips to drive traffic to your new WordPress blog.